arfanxn/calculator-js/README.md

 # CalculatorJS
-My mewbie Calculator Web App , Built with Bootstrap and a little bit JQuery
+My newbie Calculator Web App , Built with Bootstrap and a little bit JQuery